 “Upon our return, we got our heads together with members of Hull Children’s University (HCU) and HPSS to develop the idea as a way of showcasing local talent and giving youngsters in Hull a unique and exciting experience.”

 Linda Cressey, Managing Director of HPSS Events, brought in G4 frontman Jonathan Ansell and Nineties Boy to the project.
 She says:

 “Jonathan agreed to take part immediately.
 He has a real desire to support educational causes, and of course Luke is not only a talented musician but also a qualified teacher, so he understands how beneficial this will be to the children.”

-For Hull and East Yorkshire Hospitals NHS Trust, A Song for Hull provides staff with another opportunity to showcase their musical talents and place healthcare at the heart of the local community.
+For Hull University Teaching Hospitals NHS Trust, A Song for Hull provides staff with another opportunity to showcase their musical talents and place healthcare at the heart of the local community.
 Martin continues:

 “The Trust is one of the region’s biggest employers, and local children are our next generation of staff, so this partnership is a wonderful way for us to demonstrate our commitment to them and to promote the health and wellbeing benefits which singing brings.
 I’m just so thrilled that we are now able to make this idea a reality.”

 Helen Garnett says of her involvement:

 “I am delighted to be supporting A Song for Hull through arrangements and co-writing the piece that will be performed.
 It has been a privilege to lead the Hey!
 Let’s Sing choir for the past two years and to guide its members during the many experiences they have had.